This article covers:

 Once Chrome/Edge has restarted, reopen Clipchamp (go to app.clipchamp.com).

 An additional option to try is to delete the site data in the Chrome/Edge Developer Tools and reload the Clipchamp page afterward.
 This leads to all video editing and processing files getting reloaded so that projects can open correctly again.
 You might have to relink the media assets in editing projects after this process.

 c) Click the Application tab at the top, then on Clear storage in the menu that comes up on the left

 d) Click Clear site data down the bottom

 e) Lastly, refresh the Clipchamp page and try to open the project again

-If you still experience loading problems after trying these steps, or can't load files or open your project, please get in touch with us using the chat icon in the bottom right.
-Note that at certain times of the day or on weekends it may take some time to receive a response due to time zone differences and our office hours.
+If you still experience loading problems after trying these steps or can't load files or open your project, please contact our Support Team using the chat icon in the bottom right.

 Problems with some computers and project lengths

-Depending on the length, format and file size of the videos you're adding to the project and on the computer you're using (amount of free memory, type of graphics card and CPU), you might be having problems because the video processing is compute-intense and is taking up more resources than the computer has available.
+You might be having problems because the video processing is computer-intense and is taking up more resources than the computer has available.

-Alternatively, you can try breaking up a longer editing project into several shorter ones and see if that makes it load properly (you can create a copy of a project via the Projects Page or through the top left menu in the project itself)
+Alternatively, you can try breaking up a longer editing project into several shorter ones and see if that makes it load properly.
+You can create a copy of a project via the Home Page.